Havant (constituency)

 Havant (/'hævənt/) is a constituency in Hampshire represented in the House of Commons of the UK Parliament since 2015 by Alan Mak, a member of the Conservative Party.
 He is the first person of Chinese and East Asian origin to be elected to the House of Commons.

 Constituency profile

-The constituency comprises most of the borough (and the town) of Havant in Hampshire.
-This includes Hayling Island, Waterlooville and Emsworth.

-Residents are slightly poorer and less likely to be university-educated than the UK average.

-Traditionally, Havant was a rock solid seat for the Conservatives.
-However, the Conservatives were very nearly beaten by Labour in 2024, with a large chunk of their vote going to Reform, who attained a very credible third place – their best result in Hampshire.
+Havant is a constituency located in Hampshire that forms part of the South Hampshire conurbation, east of the city of Portsmouth.
+The constituency is almost coterminous with the Borough of Havant but excludes the town of Waterlooville.
+Its main settlement is the town of Havant, which has a population of around 48,000.
+The constituency also covers Hayling Island, the small town of Emsworth and the village of Purbrook.
+The town of Havant developed rapidly after World War II to accommodate people displaced by the bombing of Portsmouth and London during the war, and now mostly serves as a commuter town.
+Havant has average levels of wealth, although the northern suburb of Leigh Park has high levels of deprivation and council housing.
+Emsworth is generally affluent, and Hayling Island is popular with tourists.
+House prices in the constituency are similar to the national average but lower than the rest of South East England.

+Residents of the constituency are generally older and have low levels of education and income.
+A high proportion of residents work in education and manufacturing.
+White people made up 96% of the population at the 2021 census.
+At the local district council, Havant is represented by mostly Labour Party and some Reform UK councillors, Purbrook and Hayling Island mostly by Liberal Democrats and Emsworth by Greens.
+Voters in the constituency strongly supported leaving the European Union in the 2016 referendum; an estimated 63% voted in favour of Brexit compared to the nationwide figure of 52%.

 Boundaries

 1983–1997: The Borough of Havant wards of Barncroft, Battins, Bedhampton, Bondfields, Cowplain, Emsworth, Hart Plain, Hayling East, Hayling West, St Faith's, Warren Park, and Waterloo.

 1997–2024: The Borough of Havant wards of Barncroft, Battins, Bedhampton, Bondfields, Emsworth, Hayling East, Hayling West, Purbrook, St Faith's, Stakes, and Warren Park.

 2024–present: The 2023 periodic review of Westminster constituencies, which was based on the ward structure in place on 1 December 2020, left the boundaries unchanged.
 However, following a local government boundary review which came into effect in May 2024, the constituency now comprises the following from the 2024 general election: